 Evening Primrose: Thought to be an anti-inflammatory with antioxidant properties.
 It’s thought to help with joints and even pain syndromes like Fibromyalgia.
 I’m not saying it stops the pain or anything of that nature, but as someone living with Fibromyalgia, I’m always game to try something that might help a bit and it seems to soothe my skin without any of the seriously annoying reactions that Fibro can cause.
 If Epsom Salt can work so well, I think anything has a chance.

 Fir Needle Essential Oil: Fir Needle is thought to help with muscle aches, congestion, and arthritis, with some argument over the other benefits that it may provide.
 Science wouldn’t be science without some arguing, I think.
-It is a bitter, woodsy scent.
+It has a bitter, woodsy scent.

 Glycerin: Often used as a soap base due to the moisturizing properties and is often used as an additive.
+Super useful in DIY craft projects too. 😉

 Granulated Sugar: A natural exfoliant that doesn’t dry your skin out like salt scrubs and is gentler on your skin than some of the traditional exfoliants.
 There aren’t any nifty emotional benefits being debated, but it dissolves well in the shower, so it won’t make a mess or clog your drain’s hair filter.
 When added to a glycerin soap and bath whip, then whipped, it has such a neat texture, which is why the sugar scrubs are my favorite.